Napier, New Zealand: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types I. Be careful to choose the necessary type.
-The majority of adapters available online are just plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types I. Be sure to get the right type.
+Many adapters that you can buy are simply plug changers and require your devices to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+This one should work in most areas.

-If you go to the MTG Hawke's Bay, wear museum-appropriate clothing and take:
+If you see the MTG Hawke's Bay, wear museum-appropriate clothing and take:

 Ultralight day pack